 - Although eye strain can be uncomfortable, it does not lead to any eye damage.

 - Extended computer use or inadequate or excessive lighting may cause eye strain, but there are no permanent consequences of this.

 - Symptoms can include headaches, blurring of the vision, feelings of dryness, and other discomfort, but eye strain will not damage your eyes or change their anatomy.

 What is eye strain?

-The term "eye strain" is frequently used by people to describe a group of symptoms which are related to use of the eyes.
+The term eye strain is frequently used by people to describe a group of symptoms that are related to use of the eyes.
 Eye strain is a symptom, not an eye disease.
 Eye strain occurs when your eyes get tired from intense use, such as driving a car for extended periods, reading, or working at the computer.
 If you have any eye discomfort caused by looking at something for a long time, you can call it eye strain.

 Although eye strain can be annoying, it usually is not serious and goes away once you rest your eyes.
 In some cases, signs and symptoms of eye strain are a sign of an underlying eye condition that needs treatment.
 Although you may not be able to change the nature of your job or all the factors that can cause eye strain, you can take steps to reduce eye strain.